UCSD-ECEMAE-148/Markdown-Instructions/10-UCSD-Robocar-ECE-&-MAE-148/11doc.md

     a.  python3 manage.py drive

 9. You should see GPS positions being outputted after you run Donkeycar.
 If you don't want to output set GPS_DEBUG to False

 10. Configure button actions

 a.
 SAVE_PATH_BTN is the button to save the in-memory path to a file.

 b.
 LOAD_PATH_BTN is the button to (re)load path from the csv file into memory.

 c.
 RESET_ORIGIN_BTN is the button to set the current position as the origin.

 d.
 ERASE_PATH_BTN is the button to erase path from memory and reset the origin.

 e.
 TOGGLE_RECORDING_BTN is the button to toggle recording mode on or off.
-Note that there is a pre-assigned button in the web ui, so there is not need to assign this button to one of the web/w\* buttons if you are using the web ui.
+Note that there is a pre-assigned button in the web ui, so there is not need to assign this button to one of the web buttons if you are using the web ui.

 f.
 INC_PID_D_BTN is the button to change PID \'D\' constant by PID_D_DELTA.

 g.
 DEC_PID_D_BTN is the button to change PID \'D\' constant by -PID_D_DELTA

 h.
 INC_PID_P_BTN is the button to change PID \'P\' constant by PID_P_DELTA

 i.
 DEC_PID_P_BTN is the button to change PID \'P\' constant by -PID_P_DELTA

 The logitech buttons are named stuff like "X" or "R1" See the example config below.

 SAVE_PATH_BTN = "R1" # button to save path
 LOAD_PATH_BTN = "X" # button (re)load path